 Do Get an HVAC Tune-Up

-“Tightening electrical components, cleaning condensate lines, cleaning the outdoor and indoor coils, and lubricating necessary components, it’s all part of the annual checkup we do,” said the field operations manager at Service Experts, Mike Carson.
+“Tightening electrical components, cleaning condensate lines, cleaning the outdoor and indoor coils, and lubricating necessary components, it’s all part of the annual checkup we do,” said Service Experts Field Operations Manager Mike Carson.
 “And, we’ll change your air filters and answer any questions you may have too.
 It’s the best small investment any homeowner can make this time of year.”

 Don’t Delay Repairs

 “Clogged lines, dirty filters, low refrigerant (Freon), loose or broken parts, you name it, it all contributes to how efficiently your system runs.
-It’s always best to address problems when they arise to keep it operating to its full potential,” Carson explained.
+It’s always best to address problems when they arise to keep it operating to its full potential,” Carson said.

 Do Upgrade Your Thermostat

-Don’t Use an Extremely Restrictive Air Filter
+Don’t Use an Overly Restrictive Air Filter

 Do De-Clutter and Eliminate Obstructions

-“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson noted.
+“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson remarked.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”

-Don’t Ignore Your Air Ducts
+Don’t Overlook Your Air Ducts

 Do Consider a High-Efficiency HVAC Upgrade